Coleganet/Coleganet-Pool-Install/README.md

 # Common Errors
 You need to setup A dns records for your domain 48 hours before you setup this script or install the already build containers from Docker.io

-In case you have a certificate error use this :
+In case you have a certificate error use dothis :

 rm /etc/nginx/sites-enabled/mydomain.com.conf